prody/ProDy/doc/examples/measure/deformation.rst

 Match chains
 -------------------------------------------------------------------------------

-ProDy offers the function :func:`matchChains` to find matching chains in two structures easily.
+ProDy offers the function :func:`~.matchChains` to find matching chains in two structures easily.
 We use it to find the chains for which we will calculate the deformation vector:

 >>> matches = matchChains(reference, mobile)

-:func:`matchChains` function returns a list.
+:func:`~.matchChains` function returns a list.
 If there are no matching chains, list is empty, else the list contains a tuple for each pair of matching chains.

 >>> print( len(matches) )